leonardomenezes-eng/leonardomenezes-eng/README.md

 Summary, hardware-software integration with the purpose to get deeper.

 ## About ME & Contact ✉️
 Thanks for making it this far.
-As I said before, I opened to talk.
-So here is my mainly contacts and also bit more about me.
+As I said before, I'm open to talk.
+So here is my main contacts and also a bit more about me.
 - `Email:`menezes.leonardoramos@gmail.com
 - `Lattes:`http://lattes.cnpq.br/8210292280823924